Skip to main content

 The National Press Club of Australia

-Professor Matt Dun, recipient of the 2024 ASMR Medal, Professor of Paediatric Haematology and Oncology at the University of Newcastle and the Hunter Medical Research Institute, will Address the National Press Club of Australia on "From Lunar Shadows to New Hope: Navigating Immense Personal Loss Towards New Horizons for DIPG Patients"
+Professor Matt Dun, recipient of the 2024 ASMR Medal, Professor of Paediatric Haematology and Oncology at the University of Newcastle and the Hunter Medical Research Institute, will Address the National Press Club of Australia on "From Lunar Shadows to New Hope: Navigating Immense Personal Loss Towards New Horizons for DIPG Patients".

 Each year, the Australian Society for Medical Research awards the ASMR Medal to an eminent stakeholder in the health and medical research community for their achievements in raising awareness of health and medical research.
 The recipient of the ASMR Medal in 2024 is Professor Matt Dun.
 Professor Dun will speak about his experience as a paediatric cancer researcher who was confronted by his young daughter’s diagnosis with the most aggressive and currently incurable form of paediatric cancer, diffuse intrinsic pontine glioma (DIPG).
 In the wake of Josephine’s diagnosis and passing, Professor Dun has used his personal and professional experience to create new hope for those diagnosed with DIPG through advocacy and his research, which has developed new treatments for DIPG and identified genomic dependencies.
 Despite the tragic circumstances, Professor Dun will inspire with stories of hope (talk about some of the children that have received our treatments), the progress being made in DIPG/DMG research, the future potential of emerging treatments for paediatric brain cancer which are only possible if vital research such as this receives appropriate levels of support.